 How to Treat Histamine Intolerance?

-Relieve Your Symptoms Through Diet and Supplements
+Ease Your Symptoms Through Diet and Supplements

 Address the Root Cause of Your Histamine Intolerance

-The key tThe key to overcoming symptoms is to identify the root cause of the issue.
-In my experience, I found that histamine intolerance is often caused by a gut health issue, particularly one called Small Intestinal Bacterial Overgrowth (SIBO)4 In fact, SIBO was behind my own histamine intolerance.
-Other common culprits behind it are Candida overgrowth, leaky gut, and gluten intolerance.
+The key to overcoming symptoms is to identify the root cause of the issue.
+I have found that histamine intolerance is often caused by a gut health issue, particularly Small Intestinal Bacterial Overgrowth (SIBO).8 In fact, SIBO was the culprit of my histamine intolerance.
+Other common contributors include Candida overgrowth, Leaky Gut, and gluten intolerance.

 Additional Resources

-For more information, check out my interview with Kara Fitzgerald, ND, where we discuss the overlap between allergic diseases and autoimmunity, and how our exposure to medications and environmental toxins plays a part.
+For more information, check out my interview with Kara Fitzgerald, ND, where we discuss the overlap between allergic diseases and autoimmunity and how our exposure to medications and environmental toxins plays a part.

 Histamine Intolerance FAQs